Pipeline for Black Early Childhood Educator Career Development

 - Work cooperatively as a cohort to accomplish personal goals

-- Actively support an improved ECE system that affirms and supports African American children, families and early educators
+- Actively support an improved ECE system that affirms and supports Black children, families and early educators

 Course Topics participants will cover:

-**Classes will be asynchronous with live zoom instruction (at the discretion of the Instructor) October 2021-July 2022
+**Classes will be online with live zoom instruction

-This program is funded by the San Francisco Office of Economic & Workforce Development (OEWD).
+This program is funded by the Dream Keeper Initiative and San Francisco Office of Economic & Workforce Development (OEWD).